 “I was obsessed with it, 24 hours a day, that’s all I could think about,” explained Ziraoui, who learned about the Zodiac Killer in a French magazine.

-Ziraoui set out to do what no one had done — crack the final codes.
+Ziraoui set out to do what no one had done — crack the final Zodiac codes once and for all.

 In 1969 and 1970, the Zodiac Killer sent out four ciphers along with letters describing his crimes.
 The first, sent on July 31, 1969, was cracked just a week later.